Quansight-Labs/numpy_pytorch_interop/Readme.md

 - port parts of the numpy test suite
 - run several small examples which use NumPy and check that the results are identical to original NumPy.

-We only run tests and examples in the eager mode by replacing `import numpy as np` by `import torch_np as np`.
+We only run tests in the eager mode by replacing `import numpy as np` by `import torch_np as np`.
+Examples we run in both eager and JIT modes.

 For numpy tests, see `torch_np/testing/numpy_tests` folder.